uberto/kondor-json/README.md

 ## Adjunctions

-(*) Adjunctions are a fascinating part of Category Theory, you can find some more materials about them here:
+I've got the inspiration for Kondor while studying Adjoint functors.
+Adjunctions are a fascinating part of Category Theory, you can find some more materials about them here:

 https://en.wikipedia.org/wiki/Adjoint_functors